 Rosetta Stone Russian: Best Immersion

-Rosetta Stone is one of the best-known language learning systems and has materials to for more than 24 languages.
+Rosetta Stone is one of the best-known language learning systems and has materials for more than 25 languages.
 The Rosetta Stone methodology is immersion-based, which means that from the beginning you will be seeing and hearing everything only in Russian.

-The Rosetta Stone Russian program costs about $36 for three months, but you can also pay around $96 for 12 months of unlimited languages or about $199 for a lifetime of unlimited languages.
-You can try Rosetta Stone for free for three days, and it has a 30-day money-back guarantee.
+The Rosetta Stone Russian program costs $35.97 for three months, but you can also pay $179 for 12 months of unlimited languages or $199 for a lifetime of unlimited languages.
+You can try Rosetta Stone free for seven days, and it has a 30-day money-back guarantee.

 If you are looking to immerse yourself in the language with a self-paced program and you might be interested in learning another language as well, Rosetta Stone would be a good option for you.